Katabasis

 The next sentence is false.
 The previous sentence is true.

-There really isn’t a resolution besides choosing a different system or banning it, but it has spun off into theorizing about the use of language as a big deal.
+There isn’t a satisfying resolution besides choosing a different system or banning it.